Alpha-M2/xyber/README.md

 - ChromaDB for vector storage
 - FastAPI for web framework
 - python-telegram-bot for Telegram integration

-## 📧 Support

-For issues, questions, or suggestions:
-1. Check existing GitHub issues
-2. Review the troubleshooting section
-3. Check logs in `logs/` directory
-4. Create a new GitHub issue with details

----

 **Made by Alpha-M2 for Xyber Documentation**